Cloudify-PS/cloudify-install-package/resources/README.md

 * `--admin-password`: explicitly set the administrator user's password.
 If omitted, a random password will be generated.
 * `--skip-memory-validation`: if specified, skip the validation of available memory.
-* `--skip-plugins`: skips the post-bootstrap step of uploading all of the official Cloudify plugin packages.
 * `--skip-cli`: skips the pre-bootstrap step of installing the CLI RPM.
 Note that the CLI RPM installation is required for the bootstrap process to work.
 * `--skip-prereq`: skips installing prerequisites (if not already installed), or uninstalling potentially-interfering